j-nny/scheduler/README.md

 # Interview Scheduler
 A single page interview scheduler.

-This projects uses React, Axios and uses unit, integration, and end-to-end testing with Jest and Cypress.
+This projects uses React, Axios, builds components using Storybook, and uses unit, integration, and end-to-end testing with Jest and Cypress.

 ## Final Product
 Created appointments and appointment in edit mode: